Last Updated: May 4, 2024

 United States of America

-Lindsey Vonn is an American Olympic skier who has a net worth of $14 million.
-During her career to date, Lindsey Vonn has won three Olympic medals, including one gold medal.
-She has won 82 World Cup races—the most by a woman, and only a few behind the all-time leader.
-Her victories include four overall World Cup titles (2008, 2009, 2010, 2012), the first of which made her the only American woman to have achieved such distinction since 1983.
+Lindsey Vonn is an American former Olympic skier who has a net worth of $14 million.
+During her career, Lindsey Vonn won three Olympic medals, including one gold medal.
+She won 82 World Cup races—the most by a woman and only a few behind the all-time leader.
+Her victories include four overall World Cup titles (2008, 2009, 2010, and 2012), the first of which made her the only American woman to have achieved such distinction since 1983.
 Additionally, she holds 16 discipline World Cup titles in downhill, Super G, and combined events.

 Early Life

-She was born Lindsey Caroline Kildow on October 18, 1984 in St. Paul, Minnesota to Linda Anne and Alan Lee Kildow.
-She was on skis by the age of two, taught by her grandfather in Milton, Wisconsin, and then moved into Erich Sailer's famous development skiing program at Burnsville Minnesota's Buck Hill.
-When Vonn was 9 she met her hero, Olympic gold medalist skier Picabo Street.
-The meeting left such an impression on Street that she later served as Vonn's skiing mentor after watching the then-15 year old Vonn ski for the first time in 1999.
-The family moved to Vail, Colorado in the late '90s for Vonn to train full time.
+Lindsey Vonn was born Lindsey Caroline Kildow on October 18, 1984, in St. Paul, Minnesota.
+She is the daughter of Linda Anne and Alan Lee Kildow.
+She was on skis by the age of two, taught by her grandfather in Milton, Wisconsin, and then she moved into Erich Sailer's famous development skiing program at Burnsville, Minnesota's Buck Hill.
+When Vonn was 9, she met her hero, Olympic gold medalist skier Picabo Street.
+The meeting left such an impression on Street that she later served as Vonn's skiing mentor after watching the then-15-year-old Lindsey ski for the first time in 1999.
+The family moved to Vail, Colorado, in the late '90s for Vonn to train full-time.
 She attended high school online at the University of Missouri High School.

 Early Career

-Vonn's skiing career hit its first big break at the age of 15 when she became the first American female to take home the first place trophy at Italy's Trofeo Topolino.
+Vonn's skiing career hit its first big break when she was 15 and became the first American female to take home the first-place trophy at Italy's Trofeo Topolino.
 She climbed the ranks of the U.S. Ski Team and made her World Cup debut at age 16.
 From there, it was only a matter of time before Olympic stardom was in her grasp.
 She made her Olympic debut in 2002 at age 17 when she raced in both the slalom and combined competitions in Salt Lake City.
-In March, 2003, Vonn earned a silver medal in the Junior World Championship at Puy-Saint-Vincent, France.
+In March 2003, Vonn earned a silver medal in the Junior World Championship at Puy-Saint-Vincent, France.
 The following year, she climbed onto the World Cup podium for the first time when she finished third in downhill in January 2004 at Cortina d'Ampezzo, Italy.
 Over the next two months, she captured five more podiums.

 Success

-At Vonn's second Winter Olympics, held in Italy, in 2006, she clocked the second-best time in the first practice run, yet crashed in the second training run and had to be evacuated by helicopter to Turin, where she was hospitalized overnight.
-Despite bruising and severe pain, Vonn returned to the slope 2 days later.
+At Vonn's second Winter Olympics, held in Italy, in 2006, she clocked the second-best time in the first practice run yet crashed in the second training run and had to be evacuated by helicopter to Turin, where she was hospitalized overnight.
+Despite bruising and severe pain, Lindsey returned to the slope two days later.
 She competed and finished eighth and won the U.S. Olympic Spirit Award due to her brave performance through pain.
-At the 2007 World Cup, she finished third for the downhill and super-G competitions.
+At the 2007 World Cup, she finished third in the downhill and super-G competitions.
 In 2008, Vonn won the overall World Cup title, becoming only the second American woman to do so.
-She set a new American record for the most World Cup downhill victories with ten in Switzerland on March 8 of that year.
+She set a new American record for the most World Cup downhill victories with ten in Switzerland on March 8th of that year.
 She repeated her overall World Cup wins in 2009 and 2010.
 In 2010, she was named Sportswoman of the Year at the Laureus World Sports Awards.
-At the Vancouver Winter Olympics in 2010 Vonn planned to compete in all five women's alpine events, however, a severely bruised shin from a training accident held her back.
-However, Vonn went on to win the gold medal in the downhill, beating longtime rival Julie Mancuso b 0.56 seconds and becoming the first American woman to win gold in downhill.
+At the Vancouver Winter Olympics in 2010, Vonn planned to compete in all five women's alpine events; however, a severely bruised shin from a training accident held her back.
+However, Lindsey went on to win the gold medal in the downhill, beating longtime rival Julie Mancuso by 0.56 seconds and becoming the first American woman to win gold in the downhill.
 In 2011, Vonn lost the overall World Cup to Maria Riesch by just three points.

 (Photo by Tom Pennington/Getty Images)